pouchdb/pouchdb/docs/faq.md

 For more information, see [Working with quota on mobile browsers](http://www.html5rocks.com/en/tutorials/offline/quota-research/).

+{% include anchor.html class="h3" title="Is it safe to upgrade PouchDB?" hash="safe_to_upgrade" %}

+Since v1.0.0, PouchDB has supported automatic schema migrations.
+This means that if you open a database that was built with an older version of PouchDB, the newer version will run all the steps necessary to get the old database up to date.
+We have extensive tests in place to guarantee that this feature works correctly.

+Even in the case of a major version release, PouchDB still performs the schema migrations.
+So for instance, you can create a database with PouchDB 1.0.0 and it will still work after you open it in 3.0.0.

+Once a database is migrated, however, you can no longer open it with an older version of PouchDB.
+So if an update contains a migration, it will be clearly marked in the release notes.

 {% include anchor.html class="h3" title="How is PouchDB different from CouchDB?" hash="couchdb_differences" %}

 PouchDB is also a CouchDB client, and you should be able to switch between a local database or an online CouchDB instance without changing any of your application's code.